The Jewish Chronicle: Lawsuits and rulings

-In March 2021, The Jewish Chronicle published false and defamatory claims against political activist and journalist Marc Wadsworth.
-The article stated that Wadsworth was involved in a potentially criminal "conspiracy to intimidate, threaten or harass Jewish activists into silence" in an online meeting of the Labour in Exile Network.
-In reality Wadsworth had issued no such threats, had not attended the meeting and was not a member of the Labour in Exile Network.
-On 26 May 2021, the newspaper admitted the story was false in all respects, issued an apology, and agreed to pay damages.
-On 22 July 2021, the High Court of England and Wales found The Jewish Chronicle to be guilty of libelling Wadsworth in this matter.
-Following the libel verdict, Wadsworth said he was "deeply distressed that The Jewish Chronicle did not check its facts or contact me before its article was written.
-Instead, it chose to publish serious and unfounded allegations, linking me with potential criminality, which go to the heart of my reputation as a journalist and long-standing campaigner against racism."
+In March 2021, The Jewish Chronicle printed an article about political activist and journalist Marc Wadsworth which stated that he was involved in a "conspiracy to intimidate, threaten or harass Jewish activists into silence" in an online meeting of the Labour in Exile Network.
+In reality Wadsworth had not attended the meeting, had issued no such threats and was not a member of the Labour in Exile Network.
+The newspaper admitted the story was false in all respects, issued an apology, and agreed to pay substantial damages and legal costs.
+The presiding judge stated "This was a serious mistake for the Jewish Chronicle to have made."
+Following the libel verdict, the Morning Star printed an extract from Wadsworth's statement, in which he said he was "deeply distressed that The Jewish Chronicle did not check its facts or contact me before its article was written."